 Owning your approach to motherhood

 Like so many mums, I had an idea of the type of mum I’d be in my head.
-Almost 14 years into motherhood I have learnt to flex and adapt my approach depending on the needs of my children.
+Fourteen years into motherhood I have learnt to flex and adapt my approach depending on the needs of my children.
 The biggest change in my parenting style over the years has been ownership of my own approach.
 When I was a new mum I constantly felt as if I was being watched.
 By other mums, family members, even just the general public.
 That my style of parenting was under constant scrutiny.

 I imagine this is still the case – the difference is that I no longer concern myself with this.
 I couldn’t care less what Barbara and Steve in Aldi think about the fact that I’ve said my five year old can have a chocolate egg.
 I’m not interested in what the mum on the school yard thinks about my child’s hair style or the fact his shirt is half un-tucked because he wanted to do it himself this morning.